Aiven-Open/http-connector-for-apache-kafka/docs/sink-connector-config-options.rst

   * Importance: low

 ``http.headers.additional``
-  Additional headers to forward in the http request in the format header:value separated by a comma
+  Additional headers to forward in the http request in the format header:value separated by a comma, headers are case-insensitive and no duplicate headers are allowed.

   * Type: list
   * Default: ""
+  * Valid Values: Key value pair string list with format header:value
   * Importance: low

 ``oauth2.access.token.url``